 C. view day centres as a resource-base for people rather than requiring daily

-There is 16 hours of content and many online activities to start to explore your service’s movement towards individualisation.
+There are 16 hours of content and many online activities to start to explore your service’s movement towards individualisation.
+You have 90 days to complete the course.

 Assisted Decision Making Online